 Do not include rigid plastic containers, lids, bread tags, straws, balloons, compostable or biodegradable plastics.

 Step 1: Fill the orange bag with your soft plastic packaging and when it’s full like a pillow, tie it securely closed.

 Step 2: Put the full bag in your recycling bin (yellow lid) on your collection day.

 Remember, only use Council-supplied orange bags for the soft plastics and it must be bagged, not loose.

 If you run out of orange bags but wish to continue the trial, bags can be purchased from Romsey resource recovery facility or Romsey Hub Customer service centre at $3 per 10 bags.
-Alternatively, you can continue to take large and excess soft plastic to a local resource recovery facility for free or to participating supermarket drop off locations.
+Alternatively, you can continue to take large and excess soft plastic to a local resource recovery facility for free.

 In February 2023, Council and the AFGC invited Romsey residents and business owners to complete a satisfaction survey (closed 31 March).